port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/terraform-cloud/terraform-cloud.md

 ## Terraform Enterprise (Self Hosted)

 Port supports both Terraform Cloud and Terraform Enterprise versions (self hosted).
 The following data model and use cases are common for both integrations.
-If installing Port exporter for Terraform Enterprise, you will be required to specific your Terraform 's host URL by passing the following parameter to the installer: `integration.config.appHost`
+If installing Port exporter for Terraform Enterprise, you will be required to specify your Terraform 's host URL by passing the following parameter to the installer: `integration.config.appHost`

 ## Prerequisites